jefftranter/6502/asm/jmon/README.txt

 UNASSEMBLE: U <START>

-Disasseble memory a page at a time.
+Disassemble memory a page at a time.
 Supports 65C02 op codes.

 VERIFY:     V <START> <END> <DEST>

 Verify that memory from start to end matches memory at destination.

+WRITE DELAY:   W <DATA>

+Add a delay after all writes to accommodate slow EEPROMs.
+Applies to COPY, FILL, and TEST commands.
+Depending on the manufacturer, anywhere from 0.5ms to 10ms may be needed.
+Value of $20 works well for me (approx 1.5ms delay with 2MHz clock).
+See routine WAIT for details on delay values versus delay time.

 WOZ MON:    $